 As his team was unloading the C-17 that brought them to Indonesia, Satchell looked up and saw what he thought was an HH-60 "hot dogging."
 This was the same HS-2 helicopter with the mechanical problem discussed previously.
 After the aircraft crashed, he and his team ran to the site to assist with the rescue.
 He was almost to the wreck, nearly up to his neck in muddy water, when he realized he needed to return to the C-17, set up communications, and inform U-Tapao of the crash.
 He let other members of his team assist at the crash site, including a Phoenix Raven security team.
 Part of the MST sent on the same aircraft as the TALCE, this specially trained security unit deploys in high-threat areas to provide close-in security for aircraft.
-It, along with marines and TNI, protected the crash site from looters until the aircraft could be craned away by a CH-53 from the ESG.117 supplies and the uncontrolled environment at the airfield-both on the ground and in the air.
-Satchell's team created dedicated depots for supplies and with the help of their TNI partners set up a screening system for displaced persons, the media, and others requesting transportation out of Banda Aceh.
-Members of the MST constructed a wooden gazebo complete with benches, a table, and lighting for passengers waiting for military flights out of the area.
-120
+It, along with marines and TNI, protected the crash site from looters until the aircraft could be craned away by a CH-53 from the ESG.117

+As soon as Satchell got his communications system up and running, Major General Deptula, who accompanied the TALCE and MST teams to Banda Aceh, immediately canceled night transport flights because of the limited space on the ground for offloading supplies and the uncontrolled environment at the airfield-both on the ground and in the air.118 Satchell's team created dedicated depots for supplies and with the help of their TNI partners set up a screening system for displaced persons, the media, and others requesting transportation out of Banda Aceh.119 Members of the MST constructed a wooden gazebo complete with benches, a table, and lighting for passengers waiting for military flights out of the area.120